dearhealth/json-logic-py/README.md

 # json-logic-py
-**NOTE:** This is fork of https://github.com/YaraslauZhylko/json-logic-py/ created for use for our internal projects.
+**NOTE:** This is fork of https://github.com/YaraslauZhylko/json-logic-py/ created for use in our internal projects.

 ## Introduction